sourcefrog/cargo-mutants/README.md

   directory.
 The same directory is reused across all the mutations to benefit from incremental builds.

+  - After copying the tree, cargo-mutants scans the top-level `Cargo.toml` and any `.cargo/config.toml` for relative dependencies.
+If there are any, the paths are rewritten to be absolute, so that they still work when cargo is run in the scratch directory.

   - Before applying any mutations, check that `cargo test` succeeds in the scratch directory: perhaps a test is already broken, or perhaps the tree doesn't build when copied because it relies on relative paths to find